bimeri/inflection-portal-backend/README.md

 3. __put__ ```/api/emails/{id}``` this also requires a body of type ```SuccessfulEmail``` to update that particular email type
 4. __get__ ```/api/emails``` to get all emails.
 Normally, this technique is not recommended since it will fetch all records in the table and might slow down performance.
 The best way is to use pagination and load only some data at a time.
 But in the case of this demo, I will leave the endpoint like that, since it is just for tests, not production.
 5. __delete__ ```/api/emails/{id}``` to delete a record in the table based on the id given
+6. Soft Delete has been implemented, where records are not totally deleted but marked as deleted so that it can't feature anymore when fetching

 - The application has been scheduled to run a job triggered every hour.
 This job takes records in the database that has not yet been processed, processed it, and then saved the processed data.
 - __Note__: For the moment the job fetches for all records in the db that have not yet been processed.
 But for efficiently especially in production, the code will have to be modified to process this record in badges